Gravel bicycle: Pedals

-Tires
+Tyres

 Gravel bikes are able to fit a wide range of tyres, from tyres used on road racing bicycles to the narrower end of mountain bike tyres.

-Unlike cyclocross bikes, which are designed exclusively for 700c wheels and a maximum tyre width of around 33 mm (still wider than a typical racing bike tire of 28 mm), gravel bikes are designed to fit much wider 700c tires, often around 40 mm but sometimes up to 45–50 mm.
+Unlike cyclocross bikes, which are designed exclusively for 700c wheels and a maximum tyre width of around 33 mm (still wider than a typical racing bike tyre of 28 mm), gravel bikes are designed to fit much wider 700c tyres, often around 40 mm but sometimes up to 45–50 mm.
 Mountain bikes run wider tyres still.
 Some gravel bikes are fitted with 650b wheels, whose smaller diameter allows wider tyres to be fitted to a similarly configured frame.
-Like mountain bikes, the vast majority of gravel bikes use tubeless tires, as they are less susceptible to punctures and pinch flats than clincher tires.
+Like mountain bikes, the vast majority of gravel bikes use tubeless tyres, as they are less susceptible to punctures and pinch flats than clincher tyres.

-Tire choice is a major point of debate in gravel racing, with riders trading off speed on sealed and high-quality dirt roads, weight, and puncture resistance and traction in dustier, sandier or muddier conditions.
+Tyre choice is a major point of debate in gravel racing, with riders trading off speed on sealed and high-quality dirt roads, weight, and puncture resistance and traction in dustier, sandier or muddier conditions.